gstack/parseq/index.md

 Parameter `err` contains the first encountered error, if any.

-## Dynamic number of Parallel flow
+## Dynamic number of Parallel flows

 Use `this()` as the callback instead of just `this`.